-The decade of the 1970s was a time of cultural shifts in America; one example of where this can be seen is with the emergence of Hip-Hop as a cultural phenomenon in New York.
-This subculture gained momentum and ultimately swept the music industry.
+The emergence of Hip-Hop as a cultural phenomenon during the decade of the 1970s characterized a pivotal cultural shift in America.
+The Hip-Hop subculture gained momentum, and ultimately swept the music industry.
 Encompassed within this scene were the stylistic art forms of rap (MCing), graffiti, DJing, and B-boying.
 Initially, this community served as an expressive outlet for the marginalized youth of the Bronx.
 Hip-Hop acted as a staunch rejection of the predominant, white, patriarchal social order (Holmes-Smith 1997).

 B-boying – a sub-set of the Hip-Hop culture – created an environment that centered on street dance performance, and provided one of the most groundbreaking and innovative artistic forms of its time.
+B-boy dance forms (breakdancing) are composed of distinct breaking movements, such as toprock, downrock, power moves, and freezes.
+Traditionally, B-boys performed to the tune of rap, Hip-Hop, and computerized beats with a distinctive ‘scratch’ or over dubbing sound.
 Hip-Hop, and subsequently B-boying, incorporated related art and musical forms from Afro-Caribbean, African American, and Latino neighborhoods of the Bronx (Schloss 2009).
-The “Holy Trinity” of Hip-Hop music, Kool DJ Herc, Afrika Bambaataa, and Grandmaster Flash (two with Caribbean roots), all played a central role in the development of Hip-Hop at this time, bringing with them the over-dubbing of Reggae and Caribbean sound systems.
+The “Holy Trinity” of Hip-Hop music, DJ Kool Herc, Afrika Bambaataa, and Grandmaster Flash (two with Caribbean roots), all played a central role in the development of Hip-Hop at this time, bringing with them the over-dubbing of Reggae and Caribbean sound systems.

-From the beginning, Latinos, especially from the Caribbean, played an essential role in the development, dissemination, and diversification of Hip-Hop culture (Reznowski 2014).
+From the beginning, Latinos, especially from the Caribbean, were essential in the development, dissemination, and diversification of Hip-Hop culture (Reznowski 2014).
 Through the use of bilingual rap, Latino artists opened doors for non-English presentations of Hip-Hop and eroded the hegemonic English language in what would become the global phenomenon of Hip-Hop (Fernandes 2011).
-What’s more, Latinos were central to the foundation of B-boying and “breaking” as an art form in particular, further ingraining the “global” element of Hip-Hop and B-boying.
+What’s more, Latinos were central to the foundation of B-boying and “breaking” as an art form, in particular, further ingraining the “global” element of Hip-Hop and B-boying.

-The essential B-boy dance is comprised of distinct breaking movements (utilizing four styles in particular: toprock, downrock, power moves, and freezes) set to the tune of rap, Hip-Hop, and computerized beats with a distinctive ‘scratch’ or over-dubbing sound.
-The B-boy world functioned as a counterculture – an escape – from the traditionally oppressive society that members encountered on a daily basis; as a B-boy, dancers felt empowered and liberated from the stigma and stereotyping they faced as a result of their race and/or ethnicity (Fasting, Kari, and Langnes 2014).
+The B-boy world functioned as a counterculture – an escape – from the traditionally oppressive society that members encountered on a daily basis.
+As a B-boy, dancers felt empowered and liberated from the stigma and stereotyping they faced as a result of their race and/or ethnicity (Fasting, Kari, and Langnes 2014).
 Despite the primarily minority-centric ethos of Hip-Hop and B-boying, this subculture rapidly spread throughout New York City as a well-recognized form of expression.

-By the mid-1980s to early-1990s, Hip-Hop rose to mass popularity and gained substantial media exposure from artists such as Public Enemy and Run DMC.
+By the mid-1980s to 1990s, Hip-Hop rose to mass popularity and gained substantial media exposure from artists such as Public Enemy and Run DMC.
 Additionally, films such as Wild Style, Beat Street, and more popularly known, Flash Dance, placed b-boying more prominently on the global mainstream stage.
 According to Steve Hager, the author of HipHop: The Illustrated History of Breakdancing, Rap Music, and Graffiti, “[t]his very real and vital art form created by inner-city kids became a fad,” for upper-middle class, predominantly white, teens and young adults (Hager 1984).
-Despite falling out of popularity briefly at the end of the 1980s, by the mid-1990s, B-boying was featured in newspapers across the boroughs, including the Village Voice and (more commonly-known) NPR.
-B-boying was both prevalent in the rave scene and in the original Bronx neighborhoods.
+Despite a brief fall from popularity at the end of the 1980s, B-boying again rose to prominence in mid-1990s.
+Not only was B-boying featured in newspapers across the boroughs (e.g. the Village Voice and NPR) during this time, it was also prevalent in both the rave scene and the original Bronx neighborhoods.
 The 1990s were a turning point for B-boying, as it became more widely appreciated.

 The 2000s ushered in the globalization of B-boying.
 International popularity soared from South Korea to Brazil, but what tied this culture together?
-An argument could be made that the shared ‘vernacular’ of the culture created a sense of unity among B-boys regardless of their country.
-Often times, B-boys traveled across borders to learn from one another and compete in street battles – a core element of the B-boy culture where dancers compete against each other in a cypher (circles of people gathered around the dancers) and are judged on musicality, skill, and creativity.
-Through these battles, B-boys established subcultural capital (knowledge acquired by members of a subculture) and developed bonds, ultimately tying the individuals and the dance to something deeper than location.
+The shared ‘vernacular’ of the culture created a sense of unity among B-boys regardless of their country.
+B-boys often traveled across borders to learn from one another and compete in street battles – a core element of the B-boy culture.
+In street battles, dancers compete against one another in a cypher (circles of people gathered around the dancers); they are, then, judged on musicality, skill, and creativity.
+Through these battles, B-boys established subcultural capital and developed bonds, ultimately tying the individuals and the dance to something deeper than location.
 “It’s all about the music,” or rather, it’s all about how the music is “mediated, negotiated, and competed over” in the various B-boy arenas (Fogarty 2011).

-In addition to the globalization of B-boying, the 2000s also brought the dawn of the Internet, and major changes in the B-boy community; like many other aspects of society, the Internet greatly altered its dynamic.
-The launch of MTV, and later, the start of So You Think You Can Dance (and similar TV shows), popularized B-boying and the breakdancing art form to a level it had never previously occurred.
-The subsequent commodification of B-boying resulted in commercialization and dissemination of the “classic B-boy image” into one that was assimilated into the teenage market – subsequently disassociating any specific identity markers with the B-boy (Kong 2010).
+In addition to the globalization of B-boying, the 2000s also brought the dawn of the Internet, and major changes in the B-boy community; like many other aspects of society, the Internet greatly its altered the dynamic.
+The launch of MTV, and later, the start of So You Think You Can Dance (and similar TV shows), popularized B-boying and the breakdancing art form to a level it had never previously encountered.
+The commodification, commercialization, and dissemination of the “classic B-boy image” disassociated any specific identity markers with the B-boy and assimilated the image of B-boying into the teenage market (Kong 2010).
 Today, “there is NO way to dress as a B-boy.
 B-boying is what you do and who you are, not how you dress” (B-boy.org 2010).
-Despite this attitude, many brands, dance shows (i.e. America’s Best Dance Crew), and B-boy groups have started their own clothing lines catering to the “classic B-boy image” thus reducing breakdancers to the one-dimensional costume of ‘street dancer’ rather than appreciating the lifestyle that is B-boying.
+Despite this attitude, many brands, dance shows (i.e. America’s Best Dance Crew), and B-boy groups have started their own clothing lines catering to the “classic B-boy image” thus reducing break dancers to the one-dimensional costume of ‘street dancer’ rather than appreciating the lifestyle that is B-boying.

 Ultimately, the commercialization and media hype around B-boying served to both discredit and further ingrain authenticity structures.
 The judges on dance shows and sensationalized B-boy crews “[played] a crucial role in authenticating street dance for the American public and in shaping the American dance aesthetic” (Kong 2010).
-This led to the establishment of a specific image and ideology of a B-boy in the American mind, discrediting the diversity within the culture and instilling a distinct mold that B-boys, at times, struggled to fit.
-However, it should be noted that the dawn of the Internet did not only beckon in negative effects for the B-boying community — social media brought a new creative outlet for artistic expression and communication.
+This led to the establishment of a specific image and ideology of B-boy in the American mind, discrediting the diversity within the culture and instilling a distinct mold that B-boys, at times, struggled to fit.
+However, the dawn of the Internet did not only beckon in negative effects for the B-boying community; social media brought a new creative outlet for artistic expression and communication.
 YouTube and other social media platforms allowed for conversations between B-boys around the world, resulting in a global exchange of knowledge, perspective, and subcultural capital.

-Today, YouTube is a primary platform for viewing B-boying on an international scale.
-This isolated viewing of B-boy performance is a break from the traditional presentation which is characterized by communal praise as well as criticism (Kong 2010).
+Today, YouTube is a primary platform for watching B-boying on an international stage.
+The use of YouTube and other social media platforms for isolated viewing of B-boy performance demonstrates a break from traditional viewing practices.
+As opposed to the communal observation, praise, and criticism of a performance that occurred during the early years of B-boying, people now view this art form from the comfort of their own homes (Kong 2010).
 This individualization of the B-boy scene (both in viewing and performing) led to questions of authenticity, specifically, who has the knowledge and capital to identify as a “real” B-boy.
 B-boys are, thus, forced to continually reassert their authenticity and reputation through dance battles.
 Ken “Ken Swift” Gabbert, known worldwide as the “epitome of a B-boy”, explains the significance of the dance battle as a history revealing process.
-When a dancer enters the battle circle, their history is revealed to themselves and those around them through their movements, musical tastes, and their “local and mediated influences” (Fogarty 2010).
-In this moment, impression management converges with the genuine self of the B-boy, heightening the stakes of authentication.
+A dancer reveals their history to themselves and those around them when they enter the dance circle.
+Dancers conduct impression management through their movements, musical tastes, and “local and mediated influences,” to portray a genuine self and B-boy image, thus heightening the stakes of authentication (Fogarty 2010).

 Through its evolution within the Hip-Hop world, b-boying enjoys a symbiotic relationship with graffiti, rap, DJing, and the various other manifestations of the Hip-Hop scene.
 B-boying has transcended generations and cultures, transforming itself through time from a local subculture to a global phenomenon.
 And, unlike many subcultures that remain largely “underground”, B-boying is regularly on the mainstream, public stage.
 Dance competition TV shows and Hip-Hop and pop concerts often feature B-boy performances, raising the question: to what degree has B-boying adopted mainstream elements?